xafak/C-Language-University-Projects/README.md

 # C-Language-University-Projects
-Projects developed by me that are assigned to us in our Programming Class
+Projects coded by me that are assigned to us in our "Programming Fundamentals (CMC-601)" class.